sandersaares/saares.eu/content/about/index.md

     <a href="https://www.linkedin.com/in/sandersaares/" title="LinkedIn"><i data-feather="linkedin"></i></a>
 </ul>

-My day job is at [Axinom](https://axinom.com), a company that creates solutions for in-flight entertainment and online streaming.
+Since 2008 I work at [Axinom](https://axinom.com), a company that creates solutions for in-flight entertainment and online streaming.
 In my role as advisor I deal with a wide range of topics including:

 * technical product design and information architecture
 * designing modern adaptive streaming workflows, from encoding and packaging to delivery and player integration